airbnb/streamalert/docs/source/account.rst

 Configuration
 -------------
-As outlined above, choose or create the AWS account you'll use to house the StreamAlert infrastructure.
+As outlined above, choose or create the AWS account you will use to house the StreamAlert infrastructure.

-If you're interested in demo'ing StreamAlert, you can create a hassle free-tier AWS account `here <https://aws.amazon.com/free/>`_.
+If you are interested in simply demo'ing StreamAlert, you can create a hassle free-tier AWS account `here <https://aws.amazon.com/free/>`_.

 account_id
 ~~~~~~~~~~